Asian markets down as trade fears linger

 But there is little sign of an easing in the standoff between Beijing and Washington, with a Chinese court decision to temporarily ban chip sales by US tech company Micron Technology further souring the atmosphere.

-In share trading, Hong Kong was flat at the open, and later edged down 0.2 per cent, after a Tuesday sell-off that saw the market fall more than 3 per cent at one point.
+In share trading, Hong Kong closed down 1.1 per cent, extending a Tuesday sell-off that saw the market fall more than three per cent at one point.

-The benchmark Shanghai Composite Index was off 0.7 per cent, while Tokyo's Nikkei was down 0.7 per cent by the break.
+The benchmark Shanghai Composite Index also finished down 1.0 per cent, with while Tokyo's Nikkei was off 0.3 per cent.

-Sydney fell 0.5 per cent, while Seoul was virtually flat, down just 0.05 per cent.
+Tokyo traders were cautious about the trend in Chinese stocks but "with the prospects that the yuan's depreciation is bottoming out ... buying back supported the Japanese market later," Okasan Online Securities strategist Yoshihiro Ito said in a commentary.

-Oil prices edged up despite Saudi Arabia saying it was prepared to boost supply to balance the market, essentially confirming that it had been asked by Trump to increase production.
+Zhang Gang, analyst at Cental China Securities warned that investors remain "worried that the US-China trade tensions could further escalate."

 "Despite suggestions of more supplies coming to market, traders continue to buy dips as increased barrels may only act to prevent a more rapid increase in prices, given the global economy's insatiable demand for oil," wrote Innes.